WCYY is Returning to Day One to Celebrate Its 28th Birthday

-On July 28th, 1995, WCYY officially "flipped" formats, moving away from adult alternative and onto a brand new format known as alternative rock.
+On July 28th, 1995, WCYY officially "flipped" formats, moving away from adult alternative to a brand-new format known as alternative rock.
 Before the switch, programmers aired a long, mysterious countdown that drew considerable buzz in southern and central Maine.
-When the countdown ended, the revolution officially began as "Smells Like Teen Spirit" by Nirvana hit the airwaves and WCYY's journey truly began.
+When the countdown ended, the revolution officially began, as "Smells Like Teen Spirit" by Nirvana hit the airwaves and WCYY's journey commenced.

 The Real Story About How WCYY Came Together

 If you think the station launch was smooth and well-planned, think again.
 The idea to turn WCYY from adult alternative to alternative rock was an impulsive one.
 At that time in radio, very few stations were considered alternative rock, and there was no outline to follow.
-The leadership behind the scenes at WCYY gave the DJs a budget and sent them to the local record stores to buy up as many CDs featuring alt-rock acts (we still have the CDs) as they could find.
+The leadership behind the scenes at WCYY gave the DJs a budget and sent them to the local record stores to buy up as many CDs featuring alt-rock acts as they could find (we still have the CDs).
 After some quick research, the WCYY master playlist was typed out, put on display in the studio, and the station was officially launched.

 The First Month Had Its Growing Pains